nielsr2/PFT-mini/README.md

 ## Related work

 As Physical Interface Design course mini-project, the idea was originally pursued with the hacking of a Roland EV-5 pedal.
-This leveraged the exisiting pinion and rack gear design.
+This leveraged the existing pinion and rack gear design.

 Other related work include design implemented as part of a shoe.

-There's also a lot of research on pedals used in the medical industry.
-I've found little to no foot pedal ergonomic for music pedals.
+See Konovalovs, K., Zovnercuka, J., Adjorlu, A., & Overholt, D. (2017, May).
+A wearable foot-mounted/instrument-mounted effect controller: Design and evaluation.
+In New Interfaces for Musical Expression 2017 (pp. 354-357).
+NIME.

 ## Design process